Curtis Jones (pianist): Biography

 Jones's first album appeared in 1960 on Bluesville, by which time he had become a noted performer on the Chicago folk music scene.
 A solo album was released in 1962, by which time Jones had moved to Europe.
 He lived there and in Morocco for the rest of his life.
 He made further albums in the UK, including one in 1968 that featured Alexis Korner on guitar.

-Onne of Jones' songs, "Highway 51 Blues", was included on Bob Dylan's 1962 debut album, Bob Dylan.
+One of Jones' songs, "Highway 51 Blues", was included on Bob Dylan's 1962 debut album, Bob Dylan.

-Jones died of heart failure in Munich, Germany, in 1971, at the age of 65.
+Jones died of heart failure in Munich, West Germany, in 1971, at the age of 65.